bbenetskyy/powershell-live-talks/README.md

 ## Feature #13 - PowerShell Pile lines

+There are plenty of Linux shells with a pipeline, allowing you to send the text that one command outputs as input to the next command in the pipeline.
+PowerShell takes this to the next level by allowing you to take the objects that one cmdlet outputs and pass them as input to the next cmdlet in the pipeline.

 `Get-Member` accept inputs via argument or via pipe line.
 In such way pipe line just move output with saving his type.

 #### Example #18